Awowz/CS-Item-Market-Status/README.md

 This project retrieves the current market value of your skins from your Counter Strike inventory and the retrieve the profits of your current assets.

 In this application:
-* Users will manualy input their items and the amount it was purchased for into a database.
+* Users will input their items and the amount it was purchased for into a database.
 * The application will scrap the current steam market for each items current market value.
 * The application will return a list of items that display a sub total of profit from each item and the current value of your inventory.
 * all items are saved into a local database for future investment check in.